 From 16th August 2021, there are different rules for anyone who is double jabbed and who has been in close contact with someone testing positive for Coronavirus.
 This is part of the easing of restrictions, and to take account of the reduction in transmission of Covid-19 among people who have received both doses of their Covid-19 vaccination.

-For anyone who is 14 days beyond their second dose of the vaccine when they came into contact with someone with Covid-19, they no longer need to isolate if they don’t have symptoms.
+For anyone who is 14 days beyond their second dose of the vaccine when they came into contact with someone with Covid-19, they no longer need to do self-isolation if they don’t have symptoms.
 They will instead be advised to get a PCR test to confirm whether they have contracted the virus.
-There is no legal requirement to get the PCR test in these circumstances and they don’t need to isolate while they wait for the results of the PCR test.
+There is no legal requirement to get the PCR test in these circumstances and they don’t need to go into self-isolation while they wait for the results of the PCR test.

 How will I know if an employee has been pinged?